mpontus/100-days-of-code/log.md

 **Today's Progress**: Merged eslint integration modules into a single module

 **Thoughts**: I'm not as driven as yesterday, suffering from foggy brain a bit.
 I probably haven't slept as much as I needed to.

+### Day 47: September 3, 2017

+**Today's Progress**: Web Audio API.
+Been trying to make a tool, that's gonna capture a stream and repeat it after some duration of silence.

+**Thoughts**: Maybe I'm overthinking it.